Improving Human Sequential Decision-Making with Reinforcement Learning: Virtual Kitchen Management Game

-Inspired by a recent multi-agent reinforcement learning benchmark \cite{wu2021too}, we consider a sequential decision-making task in the form of a virtual kitchen-management game that can be played by individual human users (see Figure \ref{fig:gameflow}).\footnote{We deliberately choose a task where we can compute the optimal policy (see the Appendix for a description of this policy), which enables us to evaluate human suboptimality.} In this game, the user takes the role of a manager of several virtual workers---namely, chef, sous-chef, and server---serving burgers in a virtual kitchen.
-Each burger consists of a fixed set of subtasks that must be completed in order---namely, chopping meat, cooking the burger, and plating the burger.
-The game consists of discrete time steps; on each step, the user must decide which (if any) subtask to assign to each idle worker.
+In particular, we build on the job shop scheduling problem, where the goal is to schedule jobs to machines in an optimal way, and where there are dependencies between different jobs.
+To ensure the problem is sufficiently challenging, we introduce additional complexity in the form of heterogeneous machines, where the processing time for different types of jobs varies depending on the machine.
+To make our problem intuitive to human users, inspired by the popular game \emph{Overcooked}, we represented our decision-making problem as a virtual kitchen management game that can be played by individual human players (see Figure \ref{fig:gameflow}).
+In this game, the player takes the role of a manager of several virtual workers (the ``machines'')---namely, chef, sous-chef, and server---serving burgers in a virtual kitchen.
+Each burger consists of a fixed set of subtasks (the ``jobs'') that must be completed in order---namely, chopping meat, cooking the burger, and plating the burger.
+The game consists of discrete time steps; on each time step, the player must decide which (if any) subtask to assign to each idle worker.
 The worker then completes the subtask across a fixed number of subsequent time steps, and then becomes idle again.
-A burger is completed once all its subtasks are completed, and the user completes the game once four burger orders are completed.
-The user's goal is to complete the game in as few steps as possible.
+A burger is completed once all its subtasks are completed, and the player completes the game once four burger orders are completed.
+The player's goal is to complete the game in as few time steps as possible.